id8lab/E-Commerce-Frontend/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## NPM module for datatable

+JQuery Datatable built with Bootstrap 4, have a look at following url: (https://www.npmjs.com/package/datatables.net-bs4)

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.